-There were several references by speakers to what many consider the highlight of a most challenging year: Notre Dame’s 47-40 football victory in double overtime over No. 1-ranked Clemson on November 7.
-Afterwards, students flooded the Notre Dame Stadium field in joyous celebration, raising concerns about a possible spread of COVID-19 cases.
+Several speakers made reference to what many consider the highlight of a most challenging year: Notre Dame’s 47-40 football victory in double overtime over No. 1-ranked Clemson on November 7.
+After that game, students flooded the Notre Dame Stadium field in joyous celebration, raising concerns about a possible spread of COVID-19 cases.

-“For the record, I want to publicly state that after that Clemson game, your rushing the field was exactly the right thing to do and I’m proud of you,” Jenkins told the graduates, a remark that was greeted with laughter and applause.
+“For the record, I want to publicly state that after that Clemson game, your rushing the field was exactly the right thing to do and I’m proud of you,” Jenkins told the graduates, who applauded and laughed.

 This year’s commencement seating arrangement in Notre Dame Stadium was atypical.
 Physical distancing was in place, with graduates seated in white chairs on the stadium field three feet apart.
 Family groups were seated throughout the stadium bowl, with individual groups placed at least six feet apart.

 Face masks were optional for fully vaccinated graduates, as well as the platform party.
-Faculty, staff, and friends and relatives of the graduates were asked to wear masks at the main commencement ceremony and at other events during the weekend held for individual schools or colleges.
+Faculty, staff, and friends and relatives of the graduates were asked to wear masks at the main commencement ceremony and at other events during the weekend.

-While the University’s testing and reporting regimen found 1,516 COVID cases during the spring, mostly among undergraduates, more than 90 percent of students were fully vaccinated.
-As a result, the University in recent weeks relaxed some of the student masking requirements and other protocols that had been in place since August.
+While the University’s testing and reporting regimen found 1,516 COVID cases during the spring, mostly among undergraduates, more than 90 percent of students were vaccinated by May 6.
+As a result, the University relaxed some of the masking requirements and other protocols that had been in place since August.
 From May 9 through commencement, no new COVID-19 cases among students and employees were reported.